 How often do you visit your firewall rules and see what access is granted?
 Do you allow every port open to your Active Directory Servers or do you limit them to port 636 for secure LDAP?
-Are your Active Directory Servers exposed to the internet threats?
-Meaning, can you access it using remote desktop to a public IP or can you open the Active Directory snap-in on a machine and connect remotely?
+Are your Active Directory Servers exposed to internet threats?
+Meaning, can you access it using a remote desktop to a public IP or can you open the Active Directory snap-in on a machine and connect remotely?
 Whatsoever, you need to look at securing your environment.

-It is important to put something in front of Active Directory like a sonic wall or F5 and only allow DNS (port 53) or Secure LDAP (port 636).
+It is important to put something in front of the Active Directory environment like a sonic wall or F5 and only allow DNS (port 53) or Secure LDAP (port 636).
 This is just the tip of the iceberg.
 Once you have fixed the access, you then generate a report or reports to know what is going on in your system environment.

 Before we look at the number of domain admins, there are a few questions that need immediate attention.
-Do you make use of the default administrator account in Active Directory or has this account been disabled with a very strong password and has the name changed to prevent brute force attacks?
+Do you make use of the default administrator account in Active Directory Environment or has this account been disabled with a very strong password and has the name changed to prevent brute force attacks?
 How many domain admins do you have?
 Are there enterprise and schema admins as well?
 The question is why?
 Nobody needs that constant level of rights unless you are performing installations like extended schema from an exchange installation.

 The more domain admins, the more risk you are at.
 You might have a domain admin who uses his/her machine to download torrents and these generally are riddled with malware and viruses.
 Also, did you know that you can enable 2 Factor securities run on a domain controller so when a user logs in they require surpassing that extra layer of security?

 Do you allow non-admin users to login to Active Directory and perform functions?
 If so, your risk is so widespread, anyone can make a change or cripple your environment and malware works like that as well.